 The actual stones should be designed to ensure cost-effective and environmentally sound use of this valuable product.

-We would suggest 600x400 as a typical ashlar and 900x600 as a maximum.
+We would suggest 600mmx400mmm as a typical ashlar and 900mmx600mm as a maximum.
 Even at these sizes, assuming 30mm thick, the weight respectively at approximately 2,300kg per cubic metre would be 16.6kg and 37.3kg.
-If the stones are designed at a size larger than the average block size (see latest mine report), the production will have a higher carbon footprint through additional wastage and may need a longer lead in period.
+If the stones are designed at a size larger than the average block size (see latest mine report), the production will have a higher carbon footprint through additional wastage and may increase the cost and need a longer lead in period.

 The fixing designer needs to have experience, knowledge and/or qualifications necessary to design the cladding and fixings.
 There a number of differing fixing systems for differing applications that should be considered including.

 vi.
 Adhesive bed, with supporting and restraining fixings.

 The BS 8298 Part 5 has detailed drawings of the fixings and their suggested layout relating to the stones and the joints, together with information relating to the anchoring to the structure.

 The cavity between the stone cladding and the backing structure will allow space for the fixings and bolt heads, stone, and structural tolerances but the control of fire will also need to be assessed.